31 March 2026

 Build in layers

-Your highest energy section should sit later than you expect.
+Your highest-energy section should arrive later than you expect.

 Watch transitions